CU-NESS/distpy/README.txt

 distpy is a clean and simple Python package meant to store analytical distributions efficiently and effectively.
-The module has no submodules, and in it are defined the distributions defined below.
+The module has no submodules, and in it are defined the distributions defined below. distpy is compatible with Python 2.7+ and Python 3.5+.
+The only dependencies are numpy, scipy, and matplotlib.

 The included univariate distributions (and their initializations, equals signs indicate optional parameters and their default values) are (pdf's apply only in support):